mzen17/ESN-Personal-Analysis/paper/main.typ

 == RQ2: Can we build applications that can utilize the emergent semantics?
 #figure(
   image("images/graphdiff.png"),
   caption:[Jaccard index heatmap for returned images of familiar (F) to unfamiliar (U) with mean.
 R=0.792.
 The lower left 4x4 is more green than the other regions, such as the CROSS region (upper left) being red, and the upper right 4x4 being orange.
-Visually, $F$ and $G$ do appear to be more clustered], )
+Visually, $F$ and $G$ do appear to be more clustered.], )